JinChen-tw/pynqz2_dpu140/README.md

      PYNQ-Z2 Board Setup

-     - 1.Set the ** Boot ** jumper to the SD position.
+     - 1. Set the **Boot** jumper to the SD position.
 (This sets the board to boot from the Micro-SD card)

-     - 2.To power the board from the micro USB cable, set the Power jumper to the USB position
+     - 2. To power the board from the micro USB cable, set the Power jumper to the USB position

-     - 3.Insert the Micro SD card loaded with the image into the Micro SD
+     - 3. Insert the Micro SD card loaded with the image into the Micro SD

-     - 4.Connect the ** USB cable ** to your PC/Laptop, and to the PROG - UART MicroUSB port on the board
+     - 4. Connect the **USB cable** to your PC/Laptop, and to the PROG - UART MicroUSB port on the board

-     - 5.Connect the ** Ethernet cable **  to your PC/Laptop, and to the RJ45 port on the board
+     - 5. Connect the **Ethernet cable**  to your PC/Laptop, and to the RJ45 port on the board

-     - 6.Turn on the PYNQ-Z2
+     - 6. Turn on the PYNQ-Z2

    Opening a USB Serial Terminal

-   You will need to have terminal emulator software installed on your computer, and ** Tera Term ** is one application that can be used.
+   You will need to have terminal emulator software installed on your computer, and **Tera Term** is one application that can be used.
-   To open a terminal, you will need to know the  ** COM port **  for the board.
+   To open a terminal, you will need to know the  **COM port**  for the board.

    ![](./images/2019-09-10_11h01_34.png)

-    ** Setup **  ->   ** Serial Port **
+    **Setup**  -> **Serial Port**

    ![](./images/2019-09-10_11h03_34.png)